Microblading is a process where semi-permanent ink is pushed into the skin using a needle. The procedure is common for defining eyebrows.

 • Do not get your brows directly wet; water, ocean, pool, sweating or any other liquids for 10 days after the treatment.
 Even a small drop which seems unimportant may expand the wound / possible infections I excessive scabbing may appear, and you may ruin the results.
 No sweating (of any kind), gym, yoga, swimming for the 10 days.
 If you work out regularly results may heal more to a powdered look due to the oils the body produces when it gets heated and sweaty.

 • Clean the area with a small amount of sterile water on a cotton pad 2—4 times a day for the first day.
 This will help remove any excess lymph, blood and pigment that may appear after the procedure.

-• In case of dryness, but not earlier that the 3rd day, apply a very small amount of coconut or grape seed oil.
+• In cases of dryness, but not earlier than the 3rd day, apply a very small amount of coconut or grapeseed oil.
 Make sure your eyebrows are not greasy, but just moistened a little so you won’t see any residue of the oil.

 • After 10 days you may use a gentle soap or non greasy facial cleanser to keep the eyebrows clean.

 • Do not use other ointments, cream with vitamins or antibiotics on eyebrows during the healing process.

 • No sunbathing or tanning for 4 weeks.
 No direct sun exposure.

 • No Retinols, AHA’S, exfoliating treatments, chemical peels, microdermabrasion, botox and any other strong treatments for 6- 8 weeks after your procedure.